ajy25/TabularMagic/README.md

 ## Installation and dependencies

-TabularMagic can be installed via pip.
-The Python scripts below handle package setup and pip installation.
+TabularMagic can be installed from source.
+The Python scripts below handle installation.

 To install TabularMagic:
 ```